jcon321/Swift_Fun/README.md

 -- ISBNValidation shows how to implement a custom extension for a String.
 In this case the we add 'subscript' functionality to a string!

 -- Objects.swift shows basic object creation, inheritance and overrides

+-- JSON.swift shows a basic URL request to a json object and parses the data